sabersalehk/MRE_C/README.md

-# Multi-Resolution Estimator for Convex Loss Function (MRE-C Algorithm)
+# Multi-Resolution Estimator for Convex Loss Functions (MRE-C Algorithm)

 This is an implementation of the following papers: